Clipboard.

-In Java, there are actually two kinds of Clipboard
+In Java, there are actually two kinds of Clipboard - system

 and local.
-The following example uses the system Clipboard
+The following example uses the system Clipboard.

 It corresponds to the usual idea of sharing data between otherwise independent